https-github-com-medusajs-medusa/medusa-new-readme/README.md

 ## Getting Started

-Follow our [quickstart guide](https://docs.medusajs.com/quickstart/quick-start) to learn how to set up a Medusa server.
+Visit our [Quickstart Guide](https://docs.medusajs.com/quickstart/quick-start) to set up a server.

-### Requirements

-You can check out [this documentation for details about setting up your environment](https://docs.medusajs.com/tutorial/set-up-your-development-environment).
+Visit our [Docs](https://docs.medusajs.com/tutorial/set-up-your-development-environment) to learn more about our system requirements.

 ## What is Medusa

 Medusa is an open source composable commerce engine built with Node.js.
-Medusa enables developers to build scalable and sophisticated commerce setups with low effort and great developer experience.

-You can learn more about [Medusa’s architecture in our documentation](https://docs.medusajs.com/introduction#architecture).

-### Features

-You can learn about all of the ecommerce features that Medusa provides [in our documentation](https://docs.medusajs.com/introduction#features).
+The solution is headless and can be leveraged in multiple use cases, incl. traditional B2C and B2B commerce, multi-channel setups, OMS-functionality, marketplaces etc.

+[Here](https://docs.medusajs.com/introduction#architecture).For an overview of Medusa's architecture

+## Community
+Our community and core team is available in our [GitHub discussions](https://github.com/medusajs/medusa/discussions), where you can request support, discuss roadmap and share ideas.

+Join our [Discord](https://discord.com/invite/medusajs) to meet other community members.

 ## Roadmap

-You can view our roadmap with features that are planned, started, and completed on the [Roadmap discussion](https://github.com/medusajs/medusa/discussions/categories/roadmap) category.
+You can view our roadmap with features that are planned, started, and completed on the [Roadmap discussion](https://github.com/medusajs/medusa/discussions/categories/roadmap).

 ## Plugins